michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.5.2 =
+- Fixed a bug that embedded media were not updated after caches were renewed.
 - Fixed a warning "Declaration of FetchTweets__FormSection__AddRuleByList::_getArguments() should be compatible with..." appeared in the `Add Rule by List` page.

 = 2.5.1 - 11/20/20106 =